vancetang/jms-test/README_en.md

 # JMS Test Application

-This is a Spring Boot-based JMS (Java Message Service) test application using IBM MQ as the message broker.
-It implements message sending and receiving functionalities, and features a reconnection mechanism in case of MQ connection interruptions.
+This is a Spring Boot-based JMS (Java Message Service) test application that uses IBM MQ as the message broker.
+It implements message sending and receiving functionality, and features a reconnection mechanism in case of MQ connection loss.

 ## Features